eric-hamilton/function-time-comparison/README.md

 This repository contains a collection of templates that allow you to compare the execution speed of two functions: a user-defined function and an AI-generated function.
 The templates are provided in different programming languages and can be used to measure and compare the performance of the functions.

-Mild care has been taken to keep these templates as simple as possible, using only standard libraries and such.
+Some care has been taken to keep these templates as simple as possible and to only utilize standard libraries.

 ## Templates

 Currently, there are templates for these languages:

-- Python
+- Python (2 and 3)
 - C#
 - JavaScript
 - Java